leoguerra8/HypermediaAppProject2020/README.md

 ![](./Screenshots/s3.png)

 ## Documentation
-The full documentation of the project (also containing more screenshots of the website) can be found in the [Documentation] file (./Documentation.pdf).
+The full documentation of the project (also containing more screenshots of the website) can be found in the [Documentation](./Documentation.pdf) file.